-As you’ve probably heard, student loan debt is a growing problem.
+As you’ve probably heard, student loan debt is a problem.
 Americans now owe more than $1.2 trillion on student loans, more than they collectively owe on credit cards or car loans.
 Only mortgage debt is higher.

 While it may seem that student loans are a problem isolated to students, they affect all of us.
-Student debt can prevent graduates from doing the typical things that stimulate our economy, from buying furniture, houses and cars to starting their own businesses.
+Student debt can prevent people from doing the typical things that stimulate our economy, from buying furniture, houses and cars to starting their own businesses.

 Which leads us to today’s reader question.
 It’s about getting out from under student loan debt without having to actually pay it back.